Goals and Achievements of Major Initiatives

 countries.)
 The Group has also devised strict rules under this system to protect whistle-blowers from retaliation and works to ensure the system functions in

 When a report is received, the Group responds swiftly and appropriately, giving due consideration to pertinent laws while also incorporating internal and external opinions, to identify and correct violations and where necessary to take disciplinary action.
 Details of reports and steps taken in response are reported to the Board of Directors.
 The Group will continue to use its whistle-blowing system to ensure the prompt discovery and correction of misconduct.
-In fiscal year 2020, approximately 25 reports were received on compliance issues and labor matters such as power harassment and discrimination, but none were judged to be serious.
-DIC began providing e-learning focused on the Group’s whistle-blowing system from fiscal year 2020 through fiscal year 2021.
+In fiscal year 2021, approximately 44 reports were received on compliance issues and labor-related matters such as power harassment and discrimination, but none were judged to be serious.
+DIC also provided e-learning focused on the Group’s whistle-blowing system from fiscal year 2020 through fiscal year 2021.

 Antitrust and Anti-Corruption Legislation

 The DIC Group has formulated a basic policy to comply with antitrust legislation and made Groupwide efforts to ensure fair business practices.
 The DIC Group Code of Business Conduct includes rules for complying with antitrust legislation and prohibits involvement in corruption.
-Since fiscal year 2014, the Group has held more than 160 presentations regarding antitrust and anti-corruption legislation for relevant employees to ensure strict compliance with the laws of the countries in which it operates.
+Since fiscal year 2014, the Group has held more than 160 presentations regarding antitrust and anti-corruption legislation to ensure strict compliance with the laws of the countries in which it operates.

 Promoting Compliance with Legislation Regarding the Timely Payment of Subcontractors